tmaurice54/tns_embedded_training/Docs/rust_configuration.md

 `rustup target add thumbv7em-none-eabihf`

-Then you can install all the modules used to code and flash embedded programms :
+Then you can install all the modules used to code and flash embedded programs:

 `cargo install cargo-binutils cargo-embed cargo-flash cargo-expand`